pingidentity/pingidentity-devops-getting-started/docs/deployReplication.md

-# A replicated pair of solutions using Docker Compose
+# Deploy a replicated pair of PingDirectory containers

+You'll use Docker Compose to deploy a replicated pair of PingDirectory containers.
+The YAML file is located in the [Docker Compose](../11-docker-compose/02-replicated-pair) directory.

+## What you'll do

+  * Deploy the replicated pair.
+  * Log in to the management consoles.
+  * Bring down or stop the stack.

+## Prerequisites

+  * You've already been through [Get started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.

-## To deploy a replicated pair of solutions using Docker Compose:
+## To deploy a replicated pair of PingDirectory containers using Docker Compose:

-1. Go to your local `devops/pingidentity-devops-getting-started/11-docker-compose/02-replicated-pair` directory (where the `docker-compose.yaml` file for a replicated pair of solutions is located).
-Enter:
+1. In the [Docker Compose](../11-docker-compose/02-replicated-pair) directory, enter:

-  `docker-compose up --detach --scale <solution>=2`
+  `docker-compose up -d --scale <product>=2`

-  where <solution> is one of the supported solutions for replication (pingfederate, pingdirectory, pingaccess).
+  Where <product> is one of the supported solutions for replication (pingfederate, pingdirectory, pingaccess).

-2. Check that the solution pair is healthy and running:
+  2. At intervals, check to see when the containers are healthy and running:

     `docker-compose ps`

-  See [Docker Compose](../11-docker-compose) for help using Docker Compose.
+    > Enter `dhelp` for a listing of the DevOps command aliases.
+See the [Docker Compose command line reference](https://docs.docker.com/compose/reference/overview/) for the Docker Compose commands.

 3. Verify that data is replicating between the pair by adding a description entry for the first container.
 Enter: